Millennium - This Is Who We Are site logo

 • Lance Henriksen's parents are James Henriksen and Margueritte Henriksen.

-• Lance has 2 children, Sage Ariel Henriksen and Alcamy Henriksen.
+• Lance has 4 children including Sage Ariel Henriksen and Alcamy Henriksen.

 • Lance Henriksen appeared in 67 episode/s of the Millennium television series.